CrowdStrike: History

-In July 2015, Google invested in the company's Series C funding round, which was followed by Series D and Series E, raising a total of $480 million as of May 2019.
+In July 2015, Google invested in the company's Series C funding round.
 In 2017, Crowdstrike reached a valuation of more than $1 billion with an estimated annual revenue of $100 million.
 In June 2018, the company said it was valued at more than $3 billion.
-Investors include Telstra, March Capital Partners, Rackspace, Accel Partners and Warburg Pincus.
+Investors at the time included Telstra, March Capital Partners, Rackspace, Accel Partners and Warburg Pincus.
 In June 2019, the company made an initial public offering on the Nasdaq.

-CrowdStrike expanded its identity security offerings with Falcon Identity Threat Protection, initially available in 2020, which later evolved into a managed service integrating with Falcon Complete in 2022, and a Cloud Threat Hunting Service in July 2022.
+In 2020, CrowdStrike launched a tool called Falcon Identity Threat Protection to help protect user identities.
+In 2022, it became a managed service, meaning CrowdStrike started running it for customers.
+That same year, they added a cloud-based threat hunting feature to look for signs of attacks.
 In December 2021, the company moved its headquarters location from Sunnyvale, California, to Austin, Texas.
 In 2023, CrowdStrike introduced CrowdStream service in collaboration with Cribl.io.
 Charlotte AI, CrowdStrike's generative AI security analyst, was launched in May 2023 as part of Falcon's AI-driven security updates, enhancing automated threat triaging and response.
 In September 2023, CrowdStrike launched Falcon Foundry, a no-code application development platform directed at a wider audience, and in September 2024, the company launched CrowdStrike Financial Services, which offers payment solutions and financing to improve access to the Falcon platform.

-CrowdStrike joined the S&P 500 index in June 2024.
+The company joined the S&P 500 index in June 2024.

-As of 2024, CrowdStrike spent more than $360,000 on federal lobbying in the first half of 2024, according to OpenSecrets, and $620,000 during 2023.
-The company has also focused on working with the U.S. government and selling its services to government agencies.